ekozat/courses_select_manager/README.md

 ## How to Run

+1. Navigate to the VBASprint2 directory
-1. Open the Microsoft Excel file which contains the UI and parsed courses (make sure to enable macros)
+2. Open the Microsoft Excel file which contains the UI and parsed courses (make sure to enable macros)
-2. Navigate to the input courses sheet and input your completed courses and credits completed
+3. Navigate to the input courses sheet and input your completed courses and credits completed
-3. Click the generate eligible courses button
+4. Click the generate eligible courses button

 ## Name